supah32/pie-2022-03/_pages/system.md

 ---
-title: "Overall System"
+title: "System Design"
 permalink: /system/
+sidebar:
+  nav: design
 ---

-# System Design

 The robot can be driven in two different ways, each with its own accompanying system.